jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 You declare snippets in unit tests.
 After that, you can automatically:

-- Update the snippets contained in your markdown documentation
+- Inject them into the related markdown document, and keep it up-to-date
-- Export the snippets as row file, colored html fragment or colored image, either pixel-image like PNG, BMP... or lossless EMF/WMF image.
+- Export the snippets as row file, colored html fragment, colored image, pixel-image  (PNG, BMP...) and lossless image (EMF/WMF).

 Have you ever made a powerpoint presentation containing code snippets?
 The maintenance of code snippets is a nightmare!
 With *NDocUtil*, it is a dream :-) The code snippets are refreshed automatically at each build!

 *NDocUtil* was primarly developed to write the documentation for the [NCase] project.

-let's see how it works...
+Let's see how it works...

 Installation
 ------------